Ignaz von Döllinger: Vatican Council and the Munich conference

-It was about this time that some of the leading theologians of the Roman Catholic Church, wishing to define more clearly, the authority of the pope, advised Pius IX to declare Papal infallibity a dogma of the universal Church.
-There was not, however, a universal consensus on the subject; and some bishops, although not opposed, considered its promulgation to be inopportune.
+Leading Catholic theologians advised Pius IX to declare Papal infallibility a dogma.
+There was not, however, universal consensus on the subject.
+Some bishops, while not opposed, considered its promulgation to be inopportune.
 The headquarters of the opposition was Germany, and its leader was Döllinger.
 Among his supporters were his close friends Johann Friedrich and J. N. Huber, in Bavaria.

-In the rest of Germany, Döllinger was supported by professors in the Catholic faculty of theology at Bonn, including the canonist Johann Friedrich von Schulte, Franz Heinrich Reusch, Joseph Langen, Joseph Hubert Reinkens, and other distinguished scholars.
-In Switzerland, Professor Eduard Herzog and other learned men supported the movement.
+In the rest of Germany, Döllinger was supported by theology professors at Bonn, including the canonist Johann Friedrich von Schulte, Franz Heinrich Reusch, Joseph Langen, Joseph Hubert Reinkens, and other distinguished scholars.
+In Switzerland, Eduard Herzog and others supported the movement.